27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 3. YEAH Hostel Barcelona (Barcelona)

-The rooms are less luxury than Casa Gracia and The Central House Barcelona Hostel, yet, they are cool and comfy.
+The rooms are less luxurious than Casa Gracia and The Central House, but they’re cool and comfy.

-YEAH Hostel is the best option out there for the young solo-traveler looking for backpacker vibes, in our opinion.
+YEAH Hostel is the best option for the young solo traveler chasing backpacker energy, in our opinion.

-It is easy to socialize and the clients here are usually younger.
+Easy to socialize, and the crowd skews younger.
 A youth hostel, if you will.
-So if this is what you are looking for, go for it.
+If that’s what you’re after, go for it.

 The location is again great.
-You can have a good sleep at night, and discover the busy city by day.
-The Sagrada Familia is just a few blocks away, in 5-10 minutes walking distance.
+Good sleep at night, busy city by day.
+Sagrada Familia is just a few blocks away, 5–10 minutes on foot.

 Book YEAH Hostel here